adamsilver/adamsilver.io-jekyll/_drafts/2032-01-01-the-real-progressive-enhancement.md

 categories: js
 ---

-Progressive Enhancement is one of those things that "everybody" knows don't they?
-However, there are significant misunderstandings about the subject in the industry, and this article aims to address all of them.
+Progressive Enhancement is one of those things that everyone knows right?
+However, there are significant misunderstandings about the subject, particularly in relation to Javascript, all of which I address in this article.

 > &ldquo;The problems we have with websites are ones we create ourselves&rdquo;
 <br>&mdash; <cite>Motherfuckingwebsite.com</cite>

 The beauty of the web is that by default, it is accessible to *everyone*.
 It's us developers that come along and ruin it.
 So with that in-mind what is the best way to describe Progressive Enhancement?

-> Progressive Enhancement is the approach of providing a baseline **core** experience for everyone; and creating an even better, **enhanced** experience for people who use a more capable browser.
+> Progressive Enhancement is the approach of providing a baseline **core** experience for everyone; and creating a better **enhanced** experience for people who use a more capable browser.

-Whilst it doesn't just pertain to Javascript, it is the aspect that we developers tend to struggle with the most &mdash; we just don't seem to be able to answer the following question:
+Whilst Progressive Enhanceent doesn't just pertain to Javascript, it is the aspect that developers tend to struggle with the most.
+We just don't seem to be able to answer:

 > &ldquo;How am I meant to write Javascript in a Progressive Enhancement way?&rdquo;